What is being done nationally

 The issue of NCBPs has become particularly pertinent in Western Australia in recent times given the detection in July 2016 of chrysotile asbestos in a roof panelling product at the new Perth Children’s Hospital (PCH).
-The Building Commission has subsequently undertaken an audit of the PCH, as well as other buildings across the state which have used similar building products.
-The Building Commission released an interim report on the PCH audit on 13 September 2016.
+The department has subsequently undertaken an audit of the PCH, as well as other buildings across the state which have used similar building products.
+The department released an interim report on the PCH audit on 13 September 2016.
 The final report outlining the audit findings was released on 24 April 2017.

 State Government Research Initiative

 As part of the State Government’s contribution to the work of the SOG established by the BMF to focus on strategies for addressing NCBPs, the department is providing funding to ensure the completion of required research relating to NCBPs, and have successfully managed an open tender process to select a suitable research entity to undertake the research.
 This major project includes the completion of independent and quantitative research to improve the evidence base relating to NCBPs to help better determine the scale and prevalence of issues.
 The research will also involve the analysis of key supply chain factors, the evaluation of risk, relevant retrospective examination as well as some limited market testing.
 The lead researcher working on the project is Professor Russell Kenley from Swinburne University.